umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

 - **label** : Field name displayed in the content editor UI
 - **description** : Descriptive text displayed in the content editor UI to guide the user
 - **key** : The key the entered setting value will be stored under.
-- **view** : The editor used to enter a setting value with
+- **view** : The editor used to enter a setting value with.
+- **prevalues** is for views that need predefined values, e.g. the radiobuttonlist view.
-- **modifier** : A string formater to modify the output of the editor to append extra values.
+- **modifier (optional)** : A string formater to modify the output of the editor to prepend or append extra values.
 - **applyTo (optional)** : States whether the setting can be used on a cell or a row.
 If either not present or empty, the setting will be shown both on Rows and Cells.

 **Label** and **description** are straight-forward. **key** defines the alias the configuration is stored under and by default the alias of the attribute will also be the attribute on the rendered html element.
 In the example above any value entered in this settings editor will be rendered in the grid html as: